grafana/tempo/docs/sources/tempo/setup/operator/multitenancy.md

 ```

 * The secret `oidc-test` defines fields `clientID`, `clientSecret` and `issuerCAPath`.
-* The RABC gives tenant `test-oidc` read and write access for traces.
+* The RBAC gives tenant `test-oidc` read and write access for traces.

 ## OpenShift

-On OpenShift, the authentication and authorization does not require any third party service dependencies.
+On OpenShift, the authentication and authorization does not require any third-party service dependencies.
 The authentication uses OpenShift OAuth (the user is redirected to the OpenShift login page) and authorization is handled through `SubjectAccessReview` (SAR).

-The instance should be accessed through service `tempo-simplest-gateway` which handles authentication and authorization.
+The instance should be accessed through service `tempo-simplest-gateway`, which handles authentication and authorization.
 The service exposes Jaeger query API and OpenTelemetry gRPC (OTLP) for trace ingestion.
-The Jaeger UI can be accessed at `http://<exposed gateway service>:8080/api/traces/v1/<tenant-name>/search`
+The Jaeger UI can be accessed at `http://<exposed gateway service>:8080/api/traces/v1/<tenant-name>/search`.

 ```yaml
 apiVersion: tempo.grafana.com/v1alpha1